 Dimple Dudley is the Director of the Child Abuse Hotline.
 Ms. Dudley manages the 24-hour call center, which accepts all reports of suspected child abuse and neglect for the state of Tennessee.
 Ms. Dudley has been with the Department of Children's Services since 1997 and has served in various roles in both the region and in central office.
 Prior to this position, she served as Executive Assistant to the Commissioner where her primary role was to identify and address areas of concern in the regions.

 Michelle Hengelbrok is the Director of Training and Development and is responsible for the development and implementation of training for investigators.
-Her immediate focus is on the initial foundational training that will be developed in conjunction with the Tennessee Bureau of Investigations (TBI) and will include topics such as drug- exposed children, child fatalities, sexual abuse, defensive tactics, interviewing techniques, mock court, and case file development.
-Relevant training opportunities created by the OCS will also be offered to other staff within DCS and to community partners.
-Mrs. Hengelbrok most recently served as the Deputy Director of Policy and Innovation with the Department of Intellectual and Developmental Disabilities (DIDD).
+In collaboration with the Tennessee Bureau of Investigation (TBI) she is responsible for the CPS Investigator Training Academy which includes topics such as drug exposed children, child sexual abuse, defensive tactics, interviewing techniques, mock court, and case file development.
+Mrs. Hengelbrok is also responsible for Specialty Training courses for CPS Investigators and the Child Abuse Hotline.
+Relevant training opportunities created by the OCS will be offered to other staff within DCS and to community partners.
+Mrs. Hengelbrok most recently served as the Executive Director of Policy and Innovation with the Department of Intellectual and Developmental Disabilities (DIDD).

-Anne DePrekel is the Program Manager for the Office of Child Safety's Training and Development.
+Anne DePrekel is the Project Manager for the Office of Child Safety's Training and Development Division.
 She most recently worked for the Office of Child Safety as an Investigator for Davidson County and prior to that was an Investigator for Montgomery County.
 In these roles, she worked directly with children to ensure their safety and worked with the parents to provide services.
 She worked with various community partners in these roles including Law Enforcement, Child Advocacy Partners, and Medical Providers to name a few.
-Recently, she graduated from the Department's Investigation Academy with Tennessee Bureau of Investigation.
+Recently, she graduated from the Department's CPS Investigator Training Academy with Tennessee Bureau of Investigation.
 She has mentored numerous new investigators while with Montgomery County and Davidson County.
 Prior to this, Ms. DePrekel worked for the Indiana Department of Child Services as a Case Manager working with foster care children and with noncustodial long term cases.
 In 2010, she graduated from the Indiana Child Welfare Training Institute.
 Ms. DePrekel has several years of experience in various case management roles.
 Ms. DePrekel graduated from Western Michigan University with a B.S. in Interdisciplinary Health Services.
-While attending school, she worked as an intern helping with updating and developing policy and emergency preparedness for a retirement community in Kalamazoo, MI.
+While attending school, she worked as an intern helping to update and develop policy and emergency preparedness for a retirement community in Kalamazoo, MI.